 Adding Fuel & Stabilizers

-Another crucial step in winterizing a jet ski is to fill the gas tank up to the top with fresh fuel and a recommended stabilizer to keep it clean.
+I also fill the gas tank up to the top with fresh fuel and a use a stabilizer to avoid damage from the alcohol or moisture in the gas.
 By maintaining a full tank, you help prevent corrosion that can accumulate in the upper portions of an empty tank when sitting idle for a long period of time.

 Run the engine in 30-second bursts to get the stabilizer well mixed in the fuel.
 After stabilizing your fuel, you should lubricate all seals and cabling using a lubricant and protectant recommended by the PWC manufacturer.